-The results from all stress test scenarios related to changes in economic value described above are also taken into consideration when estimating IRRBB capital requirements, and should there be material difference between the calculated potential negative changes in economic value in any of those scenarios and the calculated internal capital for IRRBB, the Bank assesses the need to modify or change the methodology it uses for determining the amount of required capital for IRRBB.
+The results from the full set of IRRBB stress test scenarios described above are also taken into consideration when estimating IRRBB capital requirements, and should there be material difference between the calculated potential negative changes in economic value in any of those scenarios and the calculated internal capital for IRRBB, the Bank assesses the need to modify or change the methodology it uses for determining the amount of required capital for IRRBB.

-The assessment of the Bank's Management is that currently interest rate risk in the banking book is at completely acceptable levels and well within the approved limits for interest rate risk exposures.
+The assessment of the Bank's Management is that currently interest rate risk in the banking book is at completely acceptable levels and well within the approved limits for interest rate risk exposures, in line with the Bank's business and strategic planning.